citiesskylines-csur/RoadImporter/README.md

 # Road Importer
 Automated road asset creation utilities for Cities: Skylines.
-The mod reads FBX models and XML files containing parameters for the road to make CRP assets in the road editor.
+The mod reads FBX/OBJ models and XML files containing parameters for the road to make CRP assets in the road editor.

 ## Installation
 The mod is to be installed the same as a local mod in the game, but it also keeps its own data.
 The compiled file needs to be placed in `C:\Users\%USERNAME%\AppData\Local\Colossal Order\Cities_Skylines\Addons\Mods\RoadImporter\`.
 The post-build script in the Visual Studio project file does this automaticaly, if the DLL file is compiled from source.